the future ending

 this is the business

-of us artists
+of us, artists

-this is “business correspondence”
+this is our “business correspondence”

 inform a collaborator

-a coworker – if you will
+a coworker – if you will,

-of your passwords and processes
+of your passwords and process

 before taking those pills